Everyone notices I’m hearing better, but no one notices my hearing aid.

 Hearing aids are primarily helpful for improving the hearing and speech comprehension of people who have hearing loss that results from damage to the small sensory cells in the inner ear, called hair cells.
 This type of impairment is known as sensorineural hearing loss.
 The damage can occur as a result of disease, aging, injury from noise, or certain medicines.

-If you think you might have hearing loss and could benefit from hearing aids, call us directly and schedule a no-obligation appointment with one of our hearing professionals.
+If you think you might have hearing loss, schedule a no-obligation appointment with one of our hearing professionals.